The Cayuga Basin Bioregion Map

-Inspired by the bioregional maps of the Pacific Northwest and a love for the beauty and uniqueness of the Finger Lakes, author/designer/originator Sandra (Sandy) Wold envisioned this project following her graduate studies at SUNY Cortland where she specialized her studies in interdisciplinary education with nature and bioregionalism as the overlapping "common core" and wrote her thesis on how to integrate sustainability education into New York State standards and public education.
-This project was sponsored by the Center for Environmental Sustainability (CES) and supported by a small grant from the Alternatives Federal Credit Union.
+Inspired by the bioregional (deep ecology) movement of the 1970s, the bioregion maps from the Salish Sea Project, and a love for the beauty of the Finger Lakes, Sandy Wold envisioned the project while working on her thesis on sustainability education.
+This project was originally sponsored by the Center for Environmental Sustainability (CES), along with an anonymous matching grant, a fundraiser, and a $200 grant from the Alternatives Federal Credit Union.

 Many thanks for the invaluable support of Wally Woods, cofounder of the CES, to Camille Doucet for her beautiful artwork, and residents around the basin who helped give a "voice to the land."